Christmas decoration

 (pronounced: koo'glo:f)

 Kuglof or kugluf is a cake with a hole in it.
-It is a typical celebration dessert, great for Christmas or New Year's Eve.
-You can adorn it with all kinds of chocolates, spices, and other cake decorations.
+This typical celebration dessert is great for Christmas or New Year's Eve.
+You can adorn it with chocolate, spices, and other cake decorations.

 • 2 full cups of flour (2x2 dl)